coder/docs/setup/updating.md

     helm get values --namespace coder coder > current-values.yml
     ```

-    > Double-check your values to ensure it only contains your changes.
+    > Make sure that your values only contain the changes you want (i.e., if you
+    > see references to a prior version, you may need to remove these).

 1. Provide your helm chart values file and upgrade to the desired version (e.g.,
    1.16.1):

     *Note: If you omit --version, you'll upgrade to the latest version.*